vexx-sm/TF2-Team-Radar/README.md

      - Red: 50% health or below
    - Represents the player as a yellow up-facing arrow (⮝) in the center
    - Radar is toggleable and it's position is adjustable, settings are saved per player
-   - Everything neatly packed under a `!radar` or `sm_radar` command
+   - Everything neatly packed under the `!radar` menu

-2. **Dynamic Updates**:
-   - Radar updates at regular intervals (customizable through config file)
-   - Calculates and displays relative positions of all teammates
-   - Rotates based on player's view angle, to mimic a normal radar

-3. **Range Limitation**:
-   - Only teammates within a certain range are displayed (customizable through config file)

-4. **Pinging System**:
+2. **Pinging System**:
-   - Players can mark locations on the radar for their teammates
+   - Players can mark where they're looking at on the radar for their teammates
-   - Use `!pingradar` or `sm_pingradar` to ping (tip: `bind <key> "say /pingradar"`)
+   - Use `!pingradar` to ping (ideally: `bind <key> "say /pingradar"`)
    - Pings appear as yellow exclamation marks (!) on the radar

-5. **Admin Features**:
+3. **Admin Features**:
-   - Toggle visibility of disguised enemy Spies globally on the radar
+   - Toggle visibility of disguised enemy Spies globally
-   - Config file to adjust the plugin's core settings (colors, update interval & more)
-   - Reload radar configuration on-the-fly with `!reloadradar` or through the radar menu
+   - Reload the cfg on-the-fly with `!reloadradar` or through the radar menu

+4. **Customizable**: (through the config file)
+   - How many in game units the radar covers
+   - How often the radar updates in seconds
+   - The size of the radar on the screen
+   - All colors can be changed (RGBA)

 ## Requirements

 - The latest [SourceMod](https://www.sourcemod.net/downloads.php) release.